mauri870/ransomware/README.md

 The malware will run in background.
 You can see what is going on by simply remove the `-ldflags="-H windowsgui"` from the ransomware section on Makefile before build

+By default, the server will listen on `localhost:8080`.
+The client will use this host as the default url too.

+You can put the server on any domain and start it.
+Simply overwrite the `SERVER_URL` constant on `client/main.go` after build and the malware will try to connect with this url instead

 #### Manually
 Feel free to run the commands specified on `Makefile` manually.
 A few things to known: